nolanlawson/dotjs-2016/readme.md

 to bring those much-desired features from other platforms that you developers are clamoring for, as we've done with Flash and Silverlight, and as we're now doing with native mobile platforms.

+But please keep in mind what makes the web worth fighting for in the first place &ndash; its diversity.
+Test in multiple browsers.
+Use techniques like progressive enhancement &ndash; Service Worker is a great example of this, since you can make a web site that works fine without it, but works even better with it.
+And this is great for us browser vendors, because it gives us the incentive to implement those APIs!

-But please keep in mind what makes the web worth fighting for in the first place.
-We'll give you these awesome features, we'll make the web increasingly "appy," and all we ask is that you help us ensure that the web remains <strong>open</strong>, and <strong>pluralistic</strong>, and that the web really works for everyone.
+So here's the bargain: we browser vendors will give you web developers these awesome features, we'll make the web increasingly "appy," and all we ask is that you help us ensure that the web remains <strong>open</strong>, and <strong>pluralistic</strong>, and that the web really works for everyone.
 Thank you.

 ---